 William C. Ford, Jr.

-Bill holds a BA degree from Princeton and an MS degree in management as an Alfred P. Sloan fellow from MIT.
-He is the great-grandson of founder and innovator Henry Ford, who was the son of an Irish immigrant from Cork.
-In 2011, Bill was inducted into the Irish America Hall of Fame.
+Bill holds a B.A. from Princeton University and an M.S. in management as an Alfred P. Sloan fellow from MIT.
+He is the great-grandson of founder and innovator Henry Ford, who was the son of an Irish immigrant from County Cork. ♦